Xena,

 lack of a better expression), Hurley’s character treatment is rendered neutral—neither

 male- or female-centric.
-Thus with
+With

 comparisons such as Ash available,